heidkaemper/statamic-toolbar/README.md

 <!-- statamic:hide -->

-## Statamic Toolbar
+# Statamic Toolbar

 <!-- /statamic:hide -->

-> A Statamic CMS frontend helper

-This package adds a toolbar in the lower left corner of your frontend.
+This addon adds a toolbar in the lower left corner of your Statamic CMS frontend.
+It can display some useful information like:
-It can display a couple of informations that are helpful for templating.

 - CSS Breakpoint Indicator \*
+- Current Site
 - Current Template
-- Current Site
 - Link to Control Panel

 \* The Breakpoint Indicator *tries* to determine media queries automatically if you use Tailwind CSS.